Mán Bạc: Human remains

 Craniometric data suggests that the population at Mán Bạc was composed of a heterogeneous population.
-Several of the Mán Bạc craniums exhibit morphological similarities to the craniums found at later Dong Son culture sites from the Metal Period, while some retained morphological similarities to earlier craniums from Hoabinhian or Bacsonian sites.
+Several of the Mán Bạc craniums exhibit morphological similarities to the craniums found at later Dong Son culture sites from the Metal Period, which was mostly characterized by narrow long faces, flat glabellas and nasal roots and round orbits, while some retained morphological similarities to earlier craniums from Hoabinhian or Bacsonian sites.
 Overall, the cranial morphologies at Man Bac appear to share the most similarities with those from the Metal Period, modern Southeast Asians, and the Chinese Neolithic site at Weidun from the lower Yangtze River.
 The variance in dental morphology was also higher at Mán Bạc than at later sites associated with the Metal Period.

 Health

 The individuals at Mán Bạc display a very high frequency of dental caries, the highest of any ancient archaeological site in Southeast Asia; the only other site in Southeast Asia with dental carry frequencies approaching that at Man Bac is Khok Phanom Di.
 As is the case for Khok Phanom Di, the high prevalence of dental caries at Mán Bạc is partially skewed by the high frequencies of dental caries found in its female inhabitants; at both sites, the females were found to have over twice as many dental caries as the males.

-The individuals at the site, especially the children, show extremely high frequencies of cribra orbitalia, a condition generally associated with poor health.
+The individuals at the site, especially the children, show extremely high frequencies of porotic hyperostosis, a condition generally associated with poor health.

 Archaeogenetics

 In 2018, researchers successfully extracted low coverage nuclear DNA from the petrous bone of 8 of the individuals from the cemetery at Mán Bạc.
 The individuals at Mán Bạc appear to be genetically homogeneous.
-The individuals at Mán Bạc show a mix of East Asian farmer and east Eurasian hunter-gatherer ancestry, with close genetic affinity for modern Austroasiatic speakers.
+The individuals at Mán Bạc show a mix of East Asian farmer and east Eurasian hunter-gatherer ancestry, with close genetic affinity for modern Austroasiatic speakers.Mán Bạc populations can be modeled as having Dushan-related ancestry (65.8%) and Longlin-related ancestry (34.2%).
+They can also be modeled as having Indus Periphery-related ancestry (3.5%), with the rest being Dushan-related.
+According to a 2020 study, Mán Bạc populations constitute the basal ancestry for most populations from Eastern Siberia and Eastern Asia, including Korea, Japan, China and Austroasiatic-speaking groups from Southeast Asia.
+Populations carrying both Mán Bạc and Devil's Gate genomes admixed throughout these regions until the Neolithic period, which is probably accompanied by climate change and barriers.